Dr. Richard Lester, Executive Director

 McKayla is a member of Aggie GEMS, Aggie Shields, and Aggie Students in HR Development.

 Kennedy Porter, Event Planning Student Worker

-Kennedy Porter is a Freshman seeking a Bachelor of Business Administration in Business Honors and Marketing, along with a Minor in Performance Studies.
-She also hopes to pursue a certificate in Not-for-Profit Business.
-She is a member of the Startup Aggieland Living Learning Community and hopes to become a Fellow in the Fall 2016.
-Kennedy joined the CNVE staff in January 2016 to help coordinate and execute events.
+Kennedy Porter is a Junior seeking a Bachelor of Business Administration in Business Honors and Management, with plans to pursue a certificate in Entrepreneurial Leadership.
+She was a member of the Startup Aggieland Living Learning Community and currently serves as a coordinator for 3 Day Startup at Texas A&M. Kennedy joined the CNVE staff in January 2016 to help coordinate and execute events.

-Kennedy is also a member of Kappa Delta Sorority where she serves as a recruitment day assistant and a receiver for the 4-on-4 Flag Football Team.
-She is also a member of the Aggie Yacht Club and is trained in theatrical performance, costume design and stage management.
+Kennedy also serves as Public Relations Officer and Social Rear Admiral of the Aggie Yacht Club and is trained in theatrical performance, costume design and stage management.